-BAS 301 : MANAGERIAL ACCOUNTING
+BAS 301 : Managerial Accounting

 This course is intended for students in the Bachelor of Applied Science (BAS) in Applied Management program where understanding the basic principles of financial and managerial accounting is essential in the successful execution of management responsibilities.
-The course defines financial statement interrelationships, financial analysis, product costing, budgetary control systems, and information reporting for the planning, coordinating, and monitoring of the performance of a business.
+The course defines financial statement interrelationships, financial analysis, product cost, budgetary control systems, and information reporting for the planning, coordinating, and monitoring of the performance of a business.

 - Define the accounting function and describe its role in business and society.